Yogesh-K-Matkar/react_concept_react_app/README.md

 - **Dynamic Route Parameters**:-

-    **Dynamic route parameters** are used to access dynamic values from the URL.
+    - **Dynamic route parameters to Component** are used to access dynamic values from the URL.

        - Calling component in route with a dynamic route parameter in the path use prop object useParams hook

          - **useParams**:- This hook is used to access dynamic route parameters from the URL when using through component call in the loader prop of the route.

         Syntax:-